PennyLaneAI/catalyst/runtime/README.rst

 and `Pennylane-Lightning-Kokkos <https://github.com/PennyLaneAI/pennylane-lightning-kokkos>`_.

-The runtime employs the `QuantumDevice <https://docs.pennylane.ai/projects/catalyst/en/stable/api/structCatalyst_1_1Runtime_1_1QuantumDevice.html#exhale-struct-structcatalyst-1-1runtime-1-1quantumdevice>`_ public API that enables the extension of backend quantum devices.
-This API accommodates two collections of abstract methods as follows:
+The runtime employs the `QuantumDevice <https://docs.pennylane.ai/projects/catalyst/en/stable/api/structCatalyst_1_1Runtime_1_1QuantumDevice.html#exhale-struct-structcatalyst-1-1runtime-1-1quantumdevice>`_ public interface to support an extensible list of backend devices.
+This interface comprises two collections of abstract methods:

 - The Qubit management, device shot noise, and quantum tape recording methods are utilized for the implementation of Quantum Runtime (QR) instructions.